AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

         field.sTitle.initFrom = "Modules"
         field.sTitle.initFromField = "shortTitle"

+> Note: When Ramp/Smart checks to see whether a user is authorized to access
+> a table, the check also verifies that the user is authorized to access
+> any table from which data is being imported or initialized as well.
-> Note: The `initTableRef` and `initFrom`/`initFromField` properties are
+> Since the `initTableRef` and `initFrom`/`initFromField` properties are
-> only meaningful when adding new records to the database.
-You can improve
+> only meaningful when adding new records to the database, you can improve
 > the efficiency of your authorization checks if you only include these
-> properties in your `addSetting` setting, since there is no need to
+> properties in your `addSetting` setting.
-> check that the user is authorized to access values from the source
-> table for initialization except when adding a record.

 ##### Comparing `importFrom` and `initFrom`: #####
 The `importFrom` and `initFrom` properties look deceptively similar, but